Apply

 Frequently Asked Questions

-What resources are eligible for military members and veterans?
+What resources are available to military members and veterans?

 MMVs are eligible for a wide-range of supports at the UofR including: